14 garden planter ideas to instantly update your outdoor space with scent and colour

 "You'll be surprised how many delicious vegetables you can cram into a small space and an attractive vegetable garden planter can transform a barren patio.
 Salad such as lettuce, spinach or radishes could be the perfect option for your small planters, not forgetting herbs which can also give a decorative touch," says Stephanie.

-Stephanie is a keen gardener with a vision to transform outdoor spaces into havens of beauty and functionality.
-Combining her love for nature with innovative design.
-Harrod stock a large range of raised beds to suit all garden needs.
+Stephanie is a keen gardener with a vision to transform outdoor spaces into havens of beauty and functionality by combining her love for nature with innovative design.
+Harrod Horticultural stocks a large range of raised beds to suit all garden needs.

 "If you’re not a confident DIYer, there are plenty of items you can repurpose as garden planter ideas," suggests Fiona Jenkins.